mauroservienti/milestone.github.io/_posts/2024-02-16-events-magic.md

 If we start from the end by introducing events first when the service boundaries are ill-defined, we're destined to face the dreaded "how do I get the data stored in that other service that I need here now to perform my task" question.
 There can only be three answers:

 - Let's expose a RESTful API to allow querying for the needed data.
-- Let's set up a GraphQL endpoint to allow clients to query data using the schema _they_ want freely.
+Or the let's set up a GraphQL endpoint to allow clients to query data using the schema _they_ want freely, variation.
 - Let's share the needed data using the events and messages we're already sending or publishing.
 - Maybe our service boundaries are wrong.